aprilbala/aprilbala.github.io/projects/project-2.md

 <img class="ui large right floated rounded image" src="../images/coabh-homepage.png">

-Cracks of a Broken Heart is a website I created and managed for my high school senior project.
+*Cracks of a Broken Heart* (COABH) is a website I created and managed for my high school senior project, *Coping Methods for Teenages and the End of Relationships*.
 This was a long-term project that started at the end of my junior year.
 It consisted of a research paper, product, and presentation.
 What I am sharing with you, is my product.

 Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
 The project helped me learn how to design and implement a responsive web site.